UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - `last` switches to the previously active host connection.
 For instance the last in `switchHost "pc"; switchHost "laptop"; switchHost last` switches to "pc".
   - `<host connection identifier>` switches to the host connection with the given name.
 If the connection is not available, UHK will reserve a connection slot for this host.
 Therefore it is possible to connect to violet dongles too.
   - See the bluetooth section for more information.
+- `reconnect` disconnects current active host, waits 100ms and then attempts to connect to it again (i.e., similar to calling switchHost).

 ### Triggering keyboard actions (pressing keys, clicking, etc.):